MystenLabs/sui/doc/src/learn/sui-compared.md

 ## Sui's approach to validating new transactions

-A large number transactions do not have complex interdependencies with each other, since they operate on disconected parts of the state.
+A large number transactions do not have complex interdependencies with each other, since they operate on disconnected parts of the state.
 Often financial users just want to send an asset to a recipient, and the only data required to gauge whether this simple transaction is admissible is a fresh view of the sender's address.
 Hence Sui takes the approach of only taking a lock - or "stopping the world" - for the relevant piece of data rather than the whole chain -- in this case, the address of the sender, which can only send one transaction at a time.

 Sui further expands this approach to more involved transactions that may explicitly depend on multiple elements under their sender's control, using an [object model](../learn/objects.md) and leveraging [Move](../build/move/index.md)'s strong ownership model.
 By requiring that dependencies be explicit, Sui applies a "multi-lane" approach to transaction validation, making sure those independent transaction flows can progress without impediment from the others.